uxtxarly/uxcuellar.github.io/collections/_posts/2024-02-29-apple-going-to-kneecap-the-web-pwas.md

 tags:
   - web
 ---
-# Apple going to kneecap the web: PWAs

 Remember the days when Apple used to pitch itself as *David* in the David and Goliath stories?
 Well, the tables have turned.
 Apple, in a short number of days, are going to intentionally kill off PWA support.

 This affects developers, businesses *and* users.